burst-apps-team/burst-wiki/the-burst-api.md

 -   *firstIndex* is a zero-based index to the first transaction ID to retrieve (optional)
 -   *lastIndex* is a zero-based index to the last transaction ID to retrieve (optional)
 -   *numberOfConfirmations* is the required number of confirmations per transaction (optional)
--   *withMessage* is *true* to retrieve only only transactions having a message attachment, either non-encrypted or decryptable by the account (optional)
--   *requireBlock* is the block ID of a block that must be present in the blockchain during execution (optional)
--   *requireLastBlock* is the block ID of a block that must be last in the blockchain during execution (optional)

 **Note:** Refer to [Get Constants](the-burst-api-get-constants.md) for definitions of types and subtypes